12 Things You Need to Know About Your Nest Thermostat

 • Connect your Nest Thermostat.

-• Start the Google Home app on your phone and follow the instructions to select your account, link to your new device and connect to Wi-Fi.
+• Start the Google Home app on your phone and select the account, link to your new device and connect to Wi-Fi.

-Once you’ve added your Nest to your Home app, you can find and adjust it by clicking Thermostat on the home screen.
-Once you do that, making adjustments is done by dragging your finger along the screen or tapping on a plus or minus sign.
+After you've added the Nest to your Home app, it's accessible by clicking Thermostat on the home screen.
+Once you do that, you can change your Nest temperature by dragging your finger along the screen or tapping on a plus or minus sign.

-9. Setting a Nest Thermostat Schedule
+9. Creating a Nest Thermostat Schedule

 You can set a temperature schedule on a Nest Thermostat either on the device or on the Google Home app.
-More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, can also be adjusted by using the Nest app.
+More advanced versions of the Nest, such as the Nest Thermostat E and Nest Learning Thermostat, are also controllable with the Nest app.

 10. Setting a Temperature Range on a Nest Thermostat

-You can set a temperature range on a Nest Thermostat in the Eco mode.
+Your Nest's Eco mode is great for setting temperature ranges.
 A key part of this feature is the Nest's ability to adjust the temperature based on whether it detects you at home or not.

 If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Fort Lauderdale.
 Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-12. How Do I Manually Control My Nest Thermostat?
+12. Can I Manually Control My Nest Thermostat?

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.

 • Eco: From the main screen, go to Settings, scroll to Eco.
-Once in Eco, select Off for both the current Heat to and Cool to temperatures, before selecting Done.
+Once in Eco, select Off for both the Heat to and Cool to temperatures, and select Done.

 • Home/Away Assist: From the main screen, go to Settings and select Home/Away Assist.
 Then, select Stop Using and click Done.